hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 ### OpenDA configuration

-(ToDo: outdated, describe HydPyStochModelFactory instead of BBStochModelFactory)

 OpenDA must be configured and run as usual via its main _.oda_ file.

-HydPy is integrated as an OpenDA "BlackBoxModel", so the _stochModelFactory_ entry of the _.oda_ file needs to select the `org.openda.blackbox.wrapper.BBStochModelFactory` class.
-The rest of the _model.xml_ file (e.g. the `vectorSpecification`) is configured in the usual OpenDA way.
-Use the id's from the _hydpy.xml_ configuration file (see below) as parameters id's here.
+HydPy is integrated as an OpenDA "BlackBoxModel", but changes it in some subtle ways.

+So the _stochModelFactory_ entry of the _.oda_ file needs to select the HydPy specific `org.hydpy.openda.HydPyStochModelFactory` class (instead of the usual `org.openda.blackbox.wrapper.BBStochModelFactory`).

 For example:
 ```xml